DesiPilla/twitter-sentiment-analysis/README.md

 > I love candy, but it has too much sugar in it.

 This person begins by saying something positive, but then ends it negatively.
 Overall, it is unclear whether this is a net-positive or net-negative tweet.
 It is also not as bland as the third example tweet; this sentence exhibits both positive and negative sentiments in one.
-The point of these examples is to show that sentiment analysis is not an exact science.
+The point of these examples is to show that sentiment analysis is not an exact science, and that this problem has an upper-bound.
+Even if a model had a 100% accuracy, humans would disagree with it about 20% of the time.
 Furthermore, not all sentiments are as easy to distinguish.
 A "neutral" label is much more subjective and poorly-defined than a "positive" or "negative" label.

 # Problem Statement